-1.1.
-Legislation

-This policy will be compliant with the following guidance:

-- DfE 'Relationship Education, Relationships and Sex Education (RSE) and Health Education' Statutory guidance - DfE 'Science, PE, Computing, Citizenship programmes of study: key stage 3' - DfE 'Science, PE, Computing, Citizenship programmes of study: key stage 4'
+- 1.1.
+This policy will be compliant with the following guidance: - DfE 'Relationship Education, Relationships and Sex Education (RSE) and Health Education' Statutory guidance - DfE 'Science, PE, Computing, Citizenship programmes of study: key stage 3' - DfE 'Science, PE, Computing, Citizenship programmes of study: key stage 4' - Keeping Children Safe in Education 2023

-1.2.
 Policy aims and principles

-1.2.1.
-Definition:

-Relationship and sex education (RSE) is defined as:

-A programme designed to give young people the information they need to help them develop healthy, nurturing relationships of all kinds, not just intimate relationships.
+- 1.2.
+Definition: relationship and sex education (RSE) is defined as: - A programme designed to give young people the information they need to help them develop healthy, nurturing relationships of all kinds, not just intimate relationships.
 It should enable them to know what a healthy relationship looks like and what makes a good friend, a good colleague and a successful marriage or other type of committed relationship.
 It should also cover contraception, developing intimate relationships and resisting pressure to have sex (and not applying pressure).
 It should teach what is acceptable and unacceptable behaviour in relationships.
 This will help pupils understand the positive effects that good relationships have on their mental wellbeing, identify when relationships are not right and understand how such situations can be managed.